DimitrijeDobrota/startgit/README.md

 ## Version History

+- 0.2.1
+    * Remove branch dropdown
+    * Handle only one repository
+    * Separate indexer
 - 0.2
     * Files, commits and diffs for each branch
     * RSS and Atom feeds per branch